slack-samples/deno-starter-template/README.md

 subsequent triggers added to the application, each must be [manually added using the `trigger create` command](#manual-trigger-creation).

+When creating triggers, you must select the workspace and environment that you'd like to create the trigger in.
+Each workspace can have a local development version (denoted by `(local)`), as well as a deployed version. _Triggers created in a local environment will only be available to use when running the application locally._

 ### Link Triggers

 A [link trigger](https://api.slack.com/automation/triggers/link) is a type of